AlGepe/BioDataAnalysis/README.md

 ## dict4all

 This function takes a list of strings (names of files) as input and returns a list of two (reactants and products) dictionaries of dictionaries.
-Each dictionary in the list has as key the name of the bacteria to which the file refers (which is the name of the file minus the extension) and as value a dictionary of the compounds present and number of ocurrencies of such compound in the same format as output from _file1string_.
+Each dictionary in the list has as key the name of the bacteria to which the file refers (which is the name of the file minus the extension) and as value a dictionary of the compounds present and number of occurrences of such compound in the same format as output from _file1string_.
 This function calls _file2string_ internally after correcting filename to the correct path.

 ### Input
 - list of filenames (as _string)_: Name of the file from which to take the molecules present in reactions.